|Images copyright DC COMICS|

 happened, although it'll be a strange sensation to finally read the

-Whenever I look at this comic, memories come flooding back; images
+Looking at this comic now, memories come flooding back; images

-of CORSON'S, the shop from where I purchased it; the bedroom of my
+of CORSON'S, the shop from where I bought it; the bedroom of my

 old house and the gloom of the loft where it met its final fate.
 If you had

-this comic as a child then you'll have your own set of recollections to
+this comic as a child then you'll have your very own set of recollections to

 accompany it.
 If so, cast now your eyes over the following select pages